Jekyll Island, GeorgiaCoastal & Beaches

 Best Time to Visit

-The best time to visit Jekyll Island largely depends on your priorities, but our team generally recommends the shoulder seasons for the most pleasant experience.
-Spring (March to May) and Fall (September to November) offer ideal weather with comfortable temperatures, fewer crowds, and lower humidity.
-During these months, you can enjoy outdoor activities like biking, beachcombing, and exploring the Historic District without the intense heat and humidity of summer.
+The best time to visit Jekyll Island largely depends on your priorities, but our team generally recommends the spring and fall months for the most pleasant experience.
+During these seasons, the weather is typically mild and comfortable, ideal for exploring the island's outdoor attractions without the intense heat and humidity of summer.

 Where to Stay Nearby